tibbis/Mc-Simulator-with-VR/Unity/README.md

 # Unity project files and code
-## Documention on how to edit the project is found in Unity_documentation.pdf
+## Documention on how to edit the project is found in Unity_Documentation.pdf